 The Citadel Brigadier Foundation ("TCBF") is a separately chartered corporation organized exclusively to receive and manage private funds for support of athletic programs at The Citadel.
 A board elected by members of TCBF governs the organization.
 The Citadel Athletic Director is an ex-officio member of the TCBF Board of Directors.
 Funds raised by TCBF are used to provide scholarships for varsity athletes at The Citadel.
 Although the College does not control the timing or amount of receipts from TCBF, the majority of resources, or income thereon, that TCBF holds and invests, is restricted to the activities of The Citadel by the donors.
-Because these restricted resources held by TCBF can only be used by, or for the benefit of, the College, TCBF is considered a discretely presented component unit of the College.
+Because of the nature and significance of its relationship with the College, TCBF is considered a discretely presented component unit of the College.
 TCBF reports its financial results on a calendar-year basis.
 Copies of TCBF's separately issued financial statements can be obtained by sending a request to the following address: The Citadel Brigadier Foundation, 171 Moultrie St., Charleston, South Carolina 29409.

 The Citadel Real Estate Foundation ("TCREF") was formed and created in January 2016 and is a separately chartered corporation.
 TCREF was organized for the specific purpose to operate exclusively for the benefit of The Citadel, as well as to perform the functions of and to carry out the purposes of The Citadel, by providing support and assistance to The Citadel in such a manner as determined by TCREF's Board of Directors.
 TCREF was created to purchase, receive, hold, invest, reinvest, lease, mortgage, develop, and administer cash and other property of any nature (real, personal, intangible, or mixed).
 All directors of TCREF's Board must be appointed by vote of TCREF's Board, and the Chairman of the Citadel BOV is entitled to nominate one candidate to represent the BOV which must be approved by TCREF's board.
 The Chairman of TCF's Board is entitled to also nominate one candidate to represent TCF which must be approved by TCREF's Board.
-The Chairman of the BOV, the Chairman of TCF's Board, and the President of The Citadel serve as ex officio, nonvoting advisers to TCREF's Board.
-Because TCREF's sole purpose is to benefit The Citadel, its basic financial statements are discretely presented with those of The Citadel.
+The Chairman of the Citadel serve as ex officio, nonvoting advisers to TCREF's Board.
+Because of the nature and significance of its relationship with the College, its basic financial statements are discretely presented with those of The Citadel.
 TCREF reports its financial results on a calendar year basis.
 Copies of TCREF's separately issued financial statements can be obtained by sending a request to the following address: The Citadel Real Estate Foundation, 171 Moultrie St., Charleston, South Carolina 29409.

-TCF, TCBF, and TCREF are private not-for-profit organizations that report under the Financial Accounting Standard Board ("FASB") standards.
+TCF, TCBF, and TCREF are private not-for-profit organizations that report under the Financial Accounting Standard Board standards.
 Because these organizations are deemed not to be governmental entities and use a different reporting model, their balances and transactions are reported on separate financial statements.
 As such, certain revenue recognition criteria and presentation features are different from GASB revenue recognition criteria and presentation features.
 No modifications have been made to TCF's, TCBF's, and TCREF's financial information in the College's financial reporting entity for these differences.